 There are two types of proposals received by the committee using the online form:

-Proposal for Review: a proposal with direct cost (not including staff time) greater than $10,000 but less than $50,000 using E&G or University Auxiliary funds
+Proposal for Review: a proposal with direct cost (not including VCU faculty and staff time) greater than $10,000 but less than $50,000 using E&G or University Auxiliary funds

-Proposal for Approval: a proposal with direct cost (not including staff time) greater than $50,000 using E&G or University Auxiliary funds
+Proposal for Approval: a proposal with direct cost (not including VCU faculty and staff time) greater than $50,000 using E&G or University Auxiliary funds

 The time to submit a Proposal is when the requirements have been analyzed and defined such that potential technology solutions can be evaluated.
 No specific solution is necessary to be identified in the Proposal.
 Any member of the University community may submit a Proposal for a potential investment in IT by completing the online form and submitting it.